skjdbg/svlint/MANUAL.md

 enabled which will most likely result in errors from conflicting rules, e.g.
 **keyword_forbidden_generate** and **keyword_required_generate**.

-If you need to turn off specific syntax rules for a section, then you can use special comments within your SystemVerilog source code (not currently available for text rules):
+If you need to turn off specific rules for a section, then you can use special comments within your SystemVerilog source code:
 ```systemverilog
 /* svlint off keyword_forbidden_always */
 always @* foo = bar;                      // <-- This line is special.